 How do we preserve river ecology while meeting the needs of a growing population?
-This is the fundamental question driving a range of research projects at Charles Sturt University (CSU).
+This is the fundamental question driving a range of research projects at Charles Sturt University.
 Can sustainability provide the key to managing overfishing?

 Dr Lee Baumgartner is a fish ecologist and an expert in fisheries and river management.
-He’s a member of CSU’s research centre dedicated to environmental, social and economic research for rural and regional areas, the Institute for Land, Water and Society.
+He’s a member of Charles Sturt’s research centre dedicated to environmental, social and economic research for rural and regional areas, the Institute for Land, Water and Society.

-Dr Baumgartner outlined some of the important research that CSU is engaged in around fisheries management, environmental preservation and food sustainability.
+Dr Baumgartner outlined some of the important research that the university is engaged in around fisheries management, environmental preservation and food sustainability.
 This research is happening on three levels: local, national and international.

 Working with regional communities to preserve native Australian fish

-At the local level, CSU research is looking to prevent native fish species from disappearing altogether, as Dr Baumgartner explained.
+At the local level, our research is looking to prevent native fish species from disappearing altogether, as Dr Baumgartner explained.

 “There are a number of issues affecting fish populations in the Riverina region.
 These include climate change, habitat destruction, changes in land use, changes in water availability, the introduction of invasive species and cold water pollution from dams (which makes the water too cold to breed in).
 All of these are important components that we include in our research.